forage

 Pine Needles

 Pine needle tea is not only delicious but also packed with vitamin C. It’s one of the herbs easily foraged any time of the year.
+Beyond vitamin C, pine needles contain several antioxidants, which can help combat colds and support overall immune health.
 Try this super simple recipe for pine needle tea.

 Purple Dead Nettle